 About treatment at Children’s for prothrombin gene mutation

-At Children’s Hospitals and Clinics of Minnesota, your child has a team of health care experts to diagnose and treat disorders such as prothrombin gene mutation.
+At Children’s Minnesota, your child has a team of health care experts to diagnose and treat disorders such as prothrombin gene mutation.
 Part of that team includes health educators who will help your family recognize the signs and symptoms of a clot so you can seek immediate treatment and prevent serious complications.